NearHuscarl/ascenda-tha/README.md

 - [ ] Responsive layout?
 - [ ] Setup basic CI/CD workflow
+- [ ] It's not sure whether there is a list of hardcoded currencies that should be rounded to the nearest 100-dollars or can we programmatically find out which ones need to be rounded that way?
+Maybe detecting the max number of decimal places (e.g. `new Intl.NumberFormat(undefined, { style: 'currency', currency: currency }).resolvedOptions().maximumFractionDigits;`).
+Anyway it's too late to implement this now.

 ## How many hours you actually spent finishing the assignment?